aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/html/export-advance-conditional-formatting-to-html/_index.md

 {{% /alert %}}

-## **Export DataBar, ColorScale, and IconSet Conditional Formatting while Excel to HTML Conversion**
+## **Export DataBar, ColorScale, and IconSet Conditional Formatting during Excel to HTML Conversion**
-The following screenshot shows the [sample excel file](5115558.xlsx) with DataBar, ColorScale, and IconSet Conditional Formatting.
-You can download the [sample excel file](5115558.xlsx) from the given link.
+The following screenshot shows the [sample Excel file](5115558.xlsx) with DataBar, ColorScale, and IconSet Conditional Formatting.
+You can download the [sample Excel file](5115558.xlsx) from the given link.

 ![todo:image_alt_text](conversion_1.png)

-The following screenshot shows the Aspose.Cells output HTML file showing DataBar, ColorScale, and IconSet Conditional Formatting.
-As you can see, it looks exactly like the [sample excel file](5115558.xlsx).
+The following screenshot shows the Aspose.Cells output HTML file displaying DataBar, ColorScale, and IconSet Conditional Formatting.
+As you can see, it looks exactly like the [sample Excel file](5115558.xlsx).

 ![todo:image_alt_text](conversion_2.png)

 ### **Sample Code**
-The following sample code converts the sample excel file into HTML, which is just a normal [Excel to HTML conversion](/cells/cpp/convert-workbook-to-different-formats/#convertworkbooktodifferentformats-convertingexcelworkbooktohtml).
+The following sample code converts the sample Excel file into HTML, which is simply a normal [Excel to HTML conversion](/cells/cpp/convert-workbook-to-different-formats/#convertworkbooktodifferentformats-convertingexcelworkbooktohtml).

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-ExportAdvanceConditionalFormattingToHtml.go" >}}